sebastienserre/WP-Post-Updated/readme.txt

 4. Subscription widget

 == Changelog ==
-*1.1.13 uploading a fatal error is a wrong idea!
+* 1.2.0 add a subscrition field by mail on each post *1.1.13 uploading a fatal error is a wrong idea!

 *1.1.12 Page title appeared again modificated!